-For more information on any of the events or activities below, please contact the Museum directly at 701 263 4829, off season 724 372 3605
+For more information on any of the events or activities below, please contact the Museum directly at 701-263-4829 or museum manager at 708-212-0690.

 Visiting Officer Program

 The North American Game Warden Museum invites all conservation officers from across North America to participate in the Museum’s Visiting Officer Program.
-Visiting officers stay at the International Peace Garden and spend their day at the Museum in their agency uniform meeting the public.
+Visiting officers stay at a local hotel and spend their day at the Museum in their agency uniform meeting the public.
 This is a great opportunity for officers to promote their agency and to share information or stories with visitors to the Museum.
 Officers are encouraged to bring any displays, power points, handouts or any promotional DVDs they may have.
 Presentations can be as simple as the standard “who we are and what we do,” or can be more elaborate.
 Every officer has interesting stories and since every state and province is different, the material is always fresh.